 Are you interested in teaching ESL to adults in Canada?

 Combine the ACE-TESOL Certificate and the Diploma program to maximize your teaching options at home.
 Building on the Certificate program, the Diploma examines the theory that underpins the practice of ESL teaching and offers opportunities to master the practical skills you developed in the Certificate.

 The completion of this program (150-hour classroom component and 30-hour practicum) combined with the ACE-TESOL Certificate program can lead to TESL

 Ontario Certification.
 To achieve TESL Ontario Certification and TESL Canada Two (Interim) Certification, candidates must complete both programs.

-Please note: Registration for teacher training programs is now open.
+Please note: Registration for teacher training programs is closed.

 What is ACE?

 ACE (Advance Consulting for Education) is Canada’s premier provider of English Second Language (ESL) teacher training.
 Renison University College is an ACE partner institution, offering ACE teacher training programs.